From career breakthroughs to professional milestones, explore how Lindsey Vonn made an impact.

 On March 23, 2025, Lindsey Vonn attained her first World Cup podium in seven years when she came second in the super-G at the season finals in Sun Valley, Idaho.

-On December 12, 2025, Lindsey Vonn became the oldest downhill skiing World Cup winner in St. Moritz, at the age of 41, claiming her 83rd World Cup win and first since 2018.
+On December 12, 2025, Lindsey Vonn became the oldest downhill skiing World Cup winner, in St. Moritz, at the age of 41, claiming her 83rd World Cup win and first since 2018.

 On January 30, 2026, Lindsey Vonn suffered a crash in the World Cup downhill in Crans-Montana, the final downhill before the Olympics, and was airlifted off the course.

-On February 3, 2026, Lindsey Vonn confirmed she had ruptured her anterior cruciate ligament (ACL) but announced her intention to compete at the Olympics despite the injury sustained just a week before.
+On February 3, 2026, Lindsey Vonn confirmed that she had ruptured her anterior cruciate ligament (ACL) but announced her intention to compete at the Olympics despite the injury sustained just a week before.

 Donald John Trump is an American politician media personality and...